Obviously, SEO and content writing really have to have something in common.

 If a user clicks on your page and finds some really dodgy looking article that probably took 15 minutes to write or is absolutely stuffed with keywords that simply make it a joke to read – they will simply go away and find something better.

-So whether you have hired an SEO company, or you work on the search engine optimisation of your website yourself, let’s delve more into the relationship between content (great content) and SEO (equally well done).
+So whether you have hired an SEO company, or you work on the search engine optimisation of your website yourself, let’s delve more into this SEO content guide which will explain the intricate content and SEO synergy.

 Before you ever get started writing a piece of content you need to stop, take a breath and go right back to basics.